gavr123456789/Niva/README.md

 ## What's going on
 The simple implementation is ready on TS, now I rewriting it on Kotlin without parser generator(ohm) To check TS version run `yarn` and `yarn ohm generateBundles --withTypes src/niva.ohm` and to run code `yarn ts-node ./src/main.ts ./examples/controlFlow.niva`
+UPD:
+The implementation on Kotlin has already overtaken TS in terms of functionality.
+`gradle run` will compile main.niva file from NivaK/Niva/src/examples/Main

 ## Backend
-Now the backend is Nim.
+~~Now the backend is Nim.
 Yes it's quite fun `niva` -> `nim` -> `C`.
 I made this decision because I saw how many new languages die quickly, due to lack of time or being disappointed in ideas, so I decided to transpile into a language of a sufficiently high level so as not to mess with LLVM and be able to quickly test ideas.
 Also nim gives free Js transpile and simple interaction with `C`, `C++` and `Js`.
-That can be changed in future.
+That can be changed in future.~~
+Current backend is Kotlin, because you get 4 backends for free - JVM, Native, JS, Wasm, also ecosystem is rich.

-A lot of languages are translated into js, which is very high-level, so why not be translated into a real language.
+A lot of pet-project languages are translated into js, which is very high-level, so why not be translated into a real language.

-P.S. now rewriting in kotlin without parcer generator.

 ## Name
 I haven't decided on the final name yet, so far I've chosen niva because my 2 favorite static languages are nim and vala.